druxt/quickstart/README.md

 Druxt integrates with the Nuxt Storybook module to provide zero-configuration, auto-discovery stories with access to live data from your Drupal backend.

-Refer to the Service list above.
+To start Storybook, navigate to the `nuxt` directory and run `npx nuxt storybook`.

 ## License